gleschevich/gleschevich/README.md

 - 👋 Hi, I’m @gleschevich, im a bachelor in computer science.
+Frontend Developer.
 Im from Argentina.
 - 👀 I’m interested in Software development.
-- 🌱 I’m currently learning JavaScript,Bootstrap 5,React.
+- 🌱 I’ve experience with HTML+CSS, React JS, JavaScript,Bootstrap 5, Materialize, Cypress and SQL.
 - 💞️ I’m looking to work in projects and companies.
 - 📫 gejo.leschevich@gmail.com